 Crypto Vs NASDAQ

 An index of 101 (non-financial) stocks traded on the Nasdaq exchange is known as Nasdaq (Nasdaq-100).
 We reached exact break even at the time of writing after a 28% rally over the previous year, which was followed by a 24% correction.
 Strong moves made over a year ago have only served to reset the situation.
 Very impressive.
 The market cap of all cryptocurrencies has increased by 22% over the same time period, but you can only trade that by creating your own cryptocurrency index.
-The bigger cryptocurrencies have lost value over the past 365 days, as was discussed.
+The Largest Crypto Exchange In India have lost value over the past 365 days, as was discussed.

 Again, the Nasdaq is a collection of well-established companies, so while contrasting its performance with that of a developing asset class is intriguing, it is important to remember that there are other factors to take into account when making an investment.
 For example, risk and investment size should be taken into account equally.

 The less well-known British counterpart of the Nasdaq 100 is the FTSE 100 (also known as the Footsie).
 The British stock market has experienced fewer issues recently than its American rivals.
 And as a result, has maintained its strength.
 In the last year, the index has increased 10%.
 So, in this comparison, the FTSE 100 outperformed all other assets and the 10-year average.
 The Footsie wins in terms of pure reward and possibly risk to reward as well.
 The FTSE 100 is depicted in the chart below since 2019.